Understanding Drug Half-Life: A practical guide

 -

-Drug Monitoring: For certain medications, particularly those with narrow therapeutic indices (the difference between the effective dose and the toxic dose is small), regular monitoring of drug levels is crucial to ensure that they remain within the therapeutic range.
+Drug Monitoring: For certain medications, particularly those with narrow therapeutic indices (the difference between the effective dose and the toxic dose is small), regular monitoring of drug levels is crucial to confirm that they remain within the therapeutic range.

 -